OCA/project/business_requirement_quotation/README.rst

 Business Requirement - Quotation
 =============================

-This module is part of a set ("Gap Analysis") and extends the functionality adding the possibility to generate/update a sales quotation based on the cost/price estimation of the business requirements.
+This module is part of a set ("Business Requirement") and extends the functionality adding the possibility to generate/update a sales quotation based on the cost/price estimation of the business requirements.